 Localisation is an important aspect of retail, especially as more and more consumers shop for goods online.
 Across October 2019 online sales increased to make up 19.2% of all retailing and that number has only increased since, as we can see throughout lockdown ordering online has become even more prominent.

-Localisation is the act of translating online materials, text, product descriptions and websites in order to appeal to audiences abroad as well as different language speakers within your own country.
+Localisation is the act of translating online materials, text, product descriptions and websites.
+The aim is to appeal to audiences abroad as well as different language speakers within your own country.
 There are many benefits to localisation when it comes to SEO (Search Engine Optimisation) as well as gaining access to a new audience and being able to grow your customer base.

 Benefits of Localisation